MilesCranmer/SymbolicRegression.jl/docs/src/types.md

 ## Population

-Groups of equations are given as a population, which is an array of trees tagged with score and birthdate---these values are given in the `PopMember`.
+Groups of equations are given as a population, which is an array of trees tagged with score, loss, and birthdate---these values are given in the `PopMember`.

 ```@docs